Frequently Asked Questions by

-No. You can wait to pay in person with cash, credit, debit, or check during Orientation week or the first week of classes.
-All tuition and fees for the semester need to be paid in full by one week into the semester unless you sign up for the Truman Flexible Payment Plan (http://www.truman.edu/businessoffice/student-accounts/payment-of-fees/), which allows you pay for each semester in four payments that are one month apart.
+No. You can pay all fees and tuition during Orientation week or the first week of classes.
+All tuition and fees for the semester need to be paid in full by the first Friday of classes, unless you sign up for the Truman Flexible Payment Plan.
 Learn more about the available methods of payment on the Payment of Fees webpage.

-The Math Placement Exam and Pre-Orientation Questionnaire are only available on Truview, but if you do not have your username and password yet, you can still fill out all of your other forms at http://iso.truman.edu/new_students/forms.asp or fill out your forms that we sent you in your admission packet (you can fax or scan and email these forms to us).
-Graduate and Exchange students do not complete the Math Placement Exam and Pre-Orientation Questionnaire.
+The Math Placement Exam and Pre-Orientation Questionnaire are only available on Truview, but if you do not have your username and password yet, you can fill out the other forms on the website for Admitted International Students.
+Graduate and exchange students do not complete the Math Placement Exam and Pre-Orientation Questionnaire.
 If you cannot access these forms, please email firstname.lastname@example.org.

 As soon as possible!
 Do not wait to do this at the last minute.

-You should first carefully read the U.S. Department of State visa preparation section (http://www.travel.state.gov/visa/visa_1750.html).
-Then prepare a list of reasons for why you chose to attend Truman State University (find out more about the specific department for your area of study at Truman at the Majors & Minors page) as well as a list of reasons for why you want to live and go to school in Kirksville, Missouri (Kirksville’s website may be helpful: http://www.kirksvillecity.com/).
+You should first carefully read the U.S. Department of State visa preparation section.
+Then prepare a list of reasons for why you chose to attend Truman State University (find out more about the specific department for your area of study at Truman at the Majors & Minors page) as well as a list of reasons for why you want to live and go to school in Kirksville, Missouri.

 If you need more help, you can contact the Education USA office (www.educationusa.state.gov/) in your country/city for some helpful tips about the visa interview.

 Be prepared, but don’t be too nervous.
 During the interview, just relax and be yourself.